 Back in 2012, there was the inkling that a Monster Hunter movie was possible, when Resident Evil director Paul W.S.
 Anderson expressed interest steering the helm.
 Now it's 2016 and at the Tokyo Game Show a Monster Hunter movie has been announced, though we don't yet know if Anderson is involved.
 While this may excite some fans fans — as announcements like these typically do — I believe this is not a good move for the RPG franchise.

-You Can't Interact With A Movie
+1. You Can't Interact With A Movie

-Capcom's Theatrical Track Record
+2. Capcom's Theatrical Track Record

-There Is No Story
+3. There Is No Story

-The main draw of the franchise is the fact that you hunt monsters and improve your weapons and armor so you can go around and kill more monsters.
+The main draw of the franchise is the fact that you hunt monsters and improve your weapons and armor so that you can go around and kill more monsters.
 You can't really build a good story around that.
-There are ways to incorporate elements of this into a story, such as having someone hunt a dangerous monster to protect a village or killing a beast to show maturity.
-But these sort of stories have been done so many times.
+There are ways to incorporate elements of this into a plot line, such as having someone hunt a dangerous monster to protect a village or killing a beast to show maturity.
+But these sorts of stories have been done so many times.

-Monster Hunter Is Overshadowed By Other Capcom Franchises
+4. Monster Hunter Is Overshadowed By Other Capcom Franchises

 As much as I believe that a Monster Hunter movie is a terrible idea, there is a part of me that would love to see it come to fruition and succeed where other video games have failed.
-Monster Hunter is great as a video game, but as a movie I don't see it being anything more than another reason as to why you should bring video games to the silver screen.
+Monster Hunter is great as a game, but as a movie I don't see it being anything more than another reason why you should bring video games to the silver screen.

-Even if you aren't excited for the Monster Hunter movie, you should check out the trailer for the anime spin-off Monster Hunter Stories: Ride On.
+Even if you aren't excited for the Monster Hunter movie, you should check out the trailer for the anime spinoff Monster Hunter Stories: Ride On.